Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-08-tips-for-better-bash-scripts.md

 ## Tip 3: Use ShellCheck

-Finally, [ShellCheck](https://www.shellcheck.net/) is a static analysis tool for Bash.
+Finally, {{<a ShellCheck "https://www.shellcheck.net/">}} is a static analysis tool for Bash.
 I have found ShellCheck to be invaluable, as it finds and reports potential pitfalls and errors.
 You can either run using the online tool, download it as a standalone tool, or run it as part of your editor or IDE.
-Personally, it run it using [ALE](https://github.com/w0rp/ale) with the [NeoVim](https://neovim.io/) editor.
+Personally, it run it using {{<a ALE "https://github.com/w0rp/ale">}} with the {{<a NeoVim "https://neovim.io/">}} editor.

 That's it!
 I hope that you find at least one of these tips useful :)